Paul M. Rodriguez is (among other things) an essayist, novelist, scholar, and programmer.

-The only complete electronic edition of Samuel Johnson's Rambler available anywhere online, with all classical quotations (Latin and Greek) checked and corrected, in attribution and content, against their original sources.
+The only complete electronic edition of Samuel Johnson's Rambler available anywhere online, with all classical quotations (Latin and Greek) checked and corrected against their original sources.

 This edition is now also available in print (as a single, complete volume):

-The most popular (by Common Lisp standards of popularity) are Spinneret, an HTML generator, and Serapeum, a utility library; and Overlord, a build system; and Vernacular, a module system for embedded languages.
+The most popular (by Common Lisp standards of popularity) are Spinneret, an HTML generator; Serapeum, a utility library; and Overlord, a build system; and Vernacular, a module system for embedded languages.